AnaviTechnology/anavi-docs/anavi-macro-pad-8/anavi-macro-pad-8.md

 * Mini OLED Display

-*This step is optional.* The default open source QMK firmware for ANAVI Macro Pad 8 support mini OLED display connected over the communication bus I2C.
+*This step is optional.* The default open source QMK firmware for ANAVI Macro Pad 8 supports mini OLED display connected over the communication bus I2C.

 By default. the mini display is in yellow-blue 0.96" I2C OLED.
 It comes with 4 jumper wires which might be useful for debugging purposes or if you plan to make a custom 3D printed case.
 However for the default acrylic enclosure the wires are not needed.